LookItVal/OutpostProjectManager/README.md

 [Explain how to use your project.
 Provide examples and code snippets if necessary.]

 ## Changelog
+#### [1.2.1]
+  - Stopped text from flashing on project generation
+  - Disabled Load Button when loading new content
+  - Reorganized folder structure
+  - Added Autofill

 ### [1.2.0] - Shiny Colors Update - 2024-01-24
 - Added Changelog
 - Fully Converted Codebase Into Typescript.
 - Began Readme and some documentation.
 - Added Better organization to frontend, with bigger text and icons with subtle animations.
 - Prepared the code base for more rapid changes.

 ## Todo
 - [x] ~~Show folders in the OPD sidebar.~~